bscout9956/basicsr-dataset-creator/README.md

       - PHOENiX's: https://github.com/rlaPHOENiX/BasicSR
       - xinntao: https://github.com/xinntao/BasicSR
   - PyTorch for Python 3 according to your environment of choice: https://pytorch.org/
-  - Python packages: `pip install numpy opencv-python lmdb pyyaml tensorboard`
+  - Python packages: `pip install numpy opencv-python lmdb pyyaml tensorboard pillow`
     - You may need to use `pip3` instead...
   - **Linux users refer to the package manager and settings in your distro**.
     - CUDA usually comes with the driver, and the proprietary one is preferred.